ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _The daily Argus._](https://chroniclingamerica.loc.gov/lccn/sn92053942/1876-01-20/ed-1/seq-2)

 #### 1876-01-20 &middot; Rock Island, Ill.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ years of discretion, if biown up or
+burnt up.will receive little sympathy from
+the community at large, being simply the
+victims of their own consummate ani un­
+pardonable i&#x27;olly.
+American Inventions.
 The great American inventions, which
 have been adopted all over the world, are
 the following: